Best Practices for Reducing, Reusing, and Recycling Construction and Demolition Materials

 Materials and waste exchanges are markets for buying and selling reusable and recyclable commodities.
 Some are physical warehouses that advertise available commodities through printed catalogs, while others are simply websites that connect buyers and sellers.
 Some are coordinated by state and local governments; others are wholly private, for-profit businesses.
 The exchanges also vary in terms of area of service and the types of commodities exchanged.
 In general, waste exchanges tend to handle hazardous materials and industrial process waste while materials exchanges handle nonhazardous items.

 You can find more guidance on purchasing recycled C&D materials by visiting EPA’s Comprehensive Procurement Guidelines website.
-For more information on specific organizations that buy and/or sell reusable or recyclable C&D materials, view our list of organizations working to reduce the disposal of construction and demolition materials.
+For resources to begin salvaging and reusing C&D materials, start with a list of organizations working to reduce the disposal of construction and demolition materials.